 If you’re brave enough to start writing your memoir first draft, I commend you!
 Staring down that blank page and putting something onto it is one of the most courageous things you can do (and the most magical).
 But if you’ve never written a manuscript before – short, or long – you might appreciate some dos and don’ts from my experience.

 Before writing two published memoirs, I worked as a freelance journalist where I wrote thousands of articles for online and print outlets for over ten years.
-This taught me three vital things about writing:
+This taught me three vital things about writing the first draft of anything:

 1: The quicker you have something to edit, re-write and polish, the better your work will be (ie. stop procrastinating so you can spend longer on the polishing than the agony first draft)

-Read on for some inspiration, some advice, and some other drafting tips and writing advice from someone who has conquered the blank page many thousands of times over.
+Read on for more drafting tips and writing advice from someone who has conquered the blank page many thousands of times over….
+Pay particular attention to what not to do!!

 “I hate writing.
 I love having written.”
 Dorothy Parker